awaescher/RepoZ-RepositoryActions/README.md

 }
 ```

+> Check the `json` files linked above for more information on how to define custom repository actions.

 With this, you can make RepoZ even more helpful to you and the community.

 ![image](https://user-images.githubusercontent.com/3630638/109568643-7f7f1100-7ae7-11eb-85e5-e99e5d490248.png)

-Check your `RepositoryActions.json` RepoZ created for you for more information on how to define custom repository actions.